-You might already know you have a scorpion problem, but here is what a scorpion exterminator looks for in the Hudson Valley area.
+You might already know you have a scorpion problem, but here is what a Hudson Valley scorpion exterminator looks for in our area.

 Seeing a scorpion is the only real sign of them.
 Because they’re nearly blind and very careful, they like to hide in cracks and crevices.
 They are found in Hudson Valley homes very infrequently and usually by mistake.